yunchih/network-troubleshooter/README.md

 ## Build

+The following command will do the following things:

+1. install npm and bower dependencies
-The following command will start a server listening at `localhost:8080`.
+2. start a server listening at `localhost:8080`.

 Any changes under the project root will be watched and the server will automatically restarts.

 ```
-npm start
+make
 ```